Books Set on a Form of Transportation

 Book Summary

 For 22 years, Becca has been married into her husband’s uber-wealthy family of lawyers.
 At first, her husband was one of the good guys.
-But as he got older, he began representing the types of clients that made his parents rich—the smarmy guys who have done terrible things to women and had the money to avoid punishment.
+But as he got older, he began representing the types of clients that made his parents rich, the smarmy guys who had done terrible things to women and had the money to avoid punishment.
 After overhearing a particularly disturbing comment that went unaddressed by her husband, Becca reaches her breaking point and leaves her marriage.

 During the divorce proceedings, the judge is shocked that she isn’t protesting her decades-old prenup and plans to walk away with absolutely nothing.
 Instead, the judge declares that she should get to keep the fancy sailboat that bears her name.